 Processing of MIME message content SHOULD include parsing the AppleSingle structure, as specified in [RFC1740].
-MIME readers SHOULD use the data from this structure to fill the PidTagAttachDataBinary property ([MS-OXCMSG] section 2.2.2.7) and the PidNameAttachmentMacInfo property ([MS-OXCMSG] section 2.2.2.26) with appropriate structures, as specified in section 2.2.3.4.2.1.
+MIME readers SHOULD use the data from this structure to fill the PidTagAttachDataBinary property ([MS-OXCMSG] section 2.2.2.7) and the PidNameAttachmentMacInfo property ([MS-OXCMSG] section 2.2.2.26) with appropriate structures, as specified in section 2.2.3.4.2.1 and <a href="MacBin].

 If MIME body data does not match the definition of the AppleSingle structure, MIME readers can choose to try to interpret the body of this MIME part as a MacBinary structure.
 If this succeeds, MIME readers SHOULD copy the resulting MacBinary structure to the value of the PidTagAttachDataBinary property, and the PidNameAttachmentMacInfo property SHOULD be filled with appropriate data from the MacBinary structure.
 The value of the PidNameAttachmentMacInfo property SHOULD be "application/applefile" data that contains only the header (2) and resource fork sections.
-But if the MIME reader fails to parse the MIME body, the entire message SHOULD
+But if the MIME reader fails to parse the MIME body, the entire message SHOULD<172> be rejected as not MIME compliant.

-If the AppleSingle or MacBinary structure contains a file name for this attachment, it SHOULD<172> be used only if no file name was found during analysis of the attachment's MIME headers (2).
+If the AppleSingle or MacBinary structure contains a file name for this attachment, it SHOULD $\leq 173>$ be used only if no file name was found during analysis of the attachment's MIME headers (2).

-The remainder of this section specifies how MIME readers SHOULD<173> map elements from AppleSingle format, which can have a Content-Type header value of "multipart/appledouble" or "application/applefile", to MacBinary data in the value of the PidTagAttachDataBinary property.
+The remainder of this section specifies how MIME readers SHOULD<174> map elements from AppleSingle format, which can have a Content-Type header value of "multipart/appledouble" or "application/applefile", to MacBinary data in the value of the PidTagAttachDataBinary property.